nkabbara/nkabbara.github.io/tango/book/appendix-a.md

 # Mantras

+## Tango Mantra

+_I noticed that the more I got into tango, the more I let my value derive from how well I danced.
+A big mistake because in tango or you will lose your general confidence._

+My self worth does not come from how well I dance.
+My self worth comes from my humanity: the multitude of ways in which I impact the lives of the people around me.
+How I actively take care of my well being and my happiness.
+How I please my ego with an aggregate of my lifetime wins.

 ## Milonga Mantra

 On my way to a milonga, I start taking deep breaths.
 I pay attention to the sensation of a location from which I am aware of these breaths. _This is usually behind my eyes somewhere_.
 I start dropping the sensation of location down to my jaw, then my neck, then shoulders, heart, abdomen, pelvis, legs, feet, then finally to the ground.